egeminiani/blogdown-egeminiani/content/home/honors.md

   certificate_url = ""
   date_start = "2016-10-01"
   date_end = ""
-  description = "Scholarship for the PhD in Statistics at the University of Bologna."
+  description = "Scholarship for the PhD program in Statistics at the University of Bologna."

 [[item]]